MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/azure-cli-rest-tutorial.md

 ## Use DELETE to delete your Azure Container Registry

-Use the "delete" HTTP method to delete an existing Azure Container Registry.
+Use the DELETE HTTP method to delete an existing Azure Container Registry.
 Here is an example of the syntax:

 # [Bash](#tab/bash)